-26 1.2 Purpose
+1 1.2 Purpose

-The purpose of this Standard is to provide a generally-acknowledged format for the interchange of event data between tools and applications domains.
-As such, this Standard aims to fix the syntax and the site analyzing this data.
+The purpose of this Standard is to provide a generally-acknowledged Extensible Markup Language (XML) format for the interchange of event data between information systems in many applications domains on the one hand and analysis tools for such data on the other hand.
+As such, this Standard aims to fix the syntax and the semantics of the event data which, for example, is being transferred from the site generating this data to the site analyzing this data.
 As a result of this Standard, if the event data is transferred using the syntax as described by this Standard, its semantics will be well-understood and clear at both sites.